munificent/craftinginterpreters/book/evaluating-expressions.md

 execution.
 Congratulations, you now have your very own arithmetic calculator.

 As you can see, the interpreter is pretty bare bones.
-But the Interpreter class and the visitor pattern we've set up today form the skeleton that later chapters will stuff full of interesting guts -- variables, functions, etc. Right now, the interpreter doesn't do very much, but it's alive!
+But the Interpreter class and the Visitor pattern we've set up today form the skeleton that later chapters will stuff full of interesting guts -- variables, functions, etc. Right now, the interpreter doesn't do very much, but it's alive!